PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 A pointer should always point at an object, otherwise dereferencing is not valid.

-If there is no object to point at, or if it is useful to represent the idea that no object is available (e.g., for the end of a list), the pointer may be given the value `nullptr` (the null pointer).
+If there is no object to point at, or if it is useful to represent the idea that no object is available (e.g., for the end of a list), the pointer may be given the value `nullptr`.

-The literal `nullptr` represents the null pointer.
-The memory address of the `nullptr` is the all-zeros hexadecimal code or bit pattern.

-The literal `nullptr` represents the null pointer, that is, a pointer that does not point to an object.
-It can be assigned to any pointer type, but not to other built-in types; there is only one `nullptr` shared by all pointer types, and therefore `Nullptr` is of type `pointer`.
+The literal `nullptr` represents the null pointer - and can be assigned to any named pointer which does not point at an object. `nullptr` can only be assigned to pointers - a syntax error occurs otherwise.
+There is only one `nullptr` shared by all pointer types, and therefore `Nullptr` is of type `pointer`. `nullptr` has a memory address consisting of all-zeros (hexadecimal code or bit pattern) that is not used for any other object.

-`nullptr` can only be assigned to pointers - a syntax error occurs otherwise.

 `````{code_example-start} The Null Pointer
 :label: examplev5